- What is Counseling?

 - Post Traumatic Stress Disorder

-For an additional Alcohol and Drug screening, please go to:
+For Alcohol screening, please go to:

 If after completing one or more of the screenings, you determine that you would like to talk to one of our staff members, please contact the Counseling Center at 701-777-2127 to schedule an appointment.
 While the screenings are a valuable tool, they are often best used along with a consultation with a mental health professional.